Discovering Mythology (Challenge Kit)

 Teaching: The Story Of Troy

-The story of the Trojan War starts with the prediction from Themis {them-iss}, the goddess of order.
+The story of the Trojan War starts with the prediction from Themis (them-iss), the goddess of order.
 She told Zeus that any son of the sea goddess, Thetis, would become greater than his father.
 Fearful that someone could be stronger than him, Zeus quickly married Thetis off to a mortal hero.
 All the gods and goddesses were invited to attend the wedding except for Eris, the goddess of discord.
 No one wanted a troublemaker at the party.
 Furious at being left out, Eris threw a golden apple, with the words “For the fairest” carved into it, in the midst of the celebration.
 Three powerful goddesses, Hera, Athena, and Aphrodite, wanted the apple and thus the title of the fairest.
 They asked Zeus to decide which one of them was the most beautiful, but he wanted nothing to do with the contest because he knew the goddesses he didn’t pick would be angry with him.

 Zeus chose the Trojan prince, Paris, to judge the contest because he was known for his honest opinion.
 Each of the goddesses offered Paris a reward if he would pick them.
 Athena offered to make him a great hero or general.
 Hera offered to make him the ruler of the richest and most powerful kingdom.
 And Aphrodite offered to wed him to the most beautiful woman in the world: Helen, princess of Sparta.
 Foolishly, Paris chose Aphrodite and made enemies of the two powerful goddesses.
 But Aphrodite had a secret.
 She didn’t tell Paris that Helen was already married to Menelaus, the King of Sparta.

 Paris sailed to Greece and arrived at Sparta.
 Aphrodite used her goddess powers and made Helen fall in love with the Trojan prince.
-They ran off to Troy taking most of the treasures in Sparta with them.
+They ran off to Troy, taking most of the treasures in Sparta with them.
 King Menelaus soon found out and gathered his friends and allies to him, amassing an army to go and bring Helen back.
-He then sought out two warriors that would be crucial in bringing about the fall of Troy: Odysseus and Achilles.
+He then sought out two warriors who would be crucial in bringing about the fall of Troy: Odysseus and Achilles.

 Thetis, the sea-goddess from Themis’ prophecy and Achilles' mother, predicted that her son would win great glory but die if he fought in the war.
-If he chose to stay at home Achilles would live a long life tending his father’s herd.
+If he chose to stay at home, Achilles would live a long life tending his father’s herd.
 Achilles eagerly joined the army because he preferred a short but glorious life to a long life as a farmer.
 His father gave him his magical armour forged by the crafting god.

 Meanwhile, in Troy, Hector, the Prince of Troy and heir to the throne, knew that war was coming as soon as his youngest brother, Paris, arrived with the beautiful, but married, Helen.
 Hector knew that he was fated to die in war, but as commander-in-chief of the Trojan forces and heir to the throne, he had no choice but to defend Troy, even though he thought that his brother was wrong to start this war.

-When the Greeks arrived in Troy, Odysseus and Menelaus, King of Sparta went to ask the Trojan King to return Helen to avoid a lengthy war, but Prince Paris refused.
+When the Greeks arrived in Troy, Odysseus and Menelaus, King of Sparta, went to ask the Trojan King to return Helen to avoid a lengthy war, but Prince Paris refused.
 They were at war.

 For nine years, the Greeks and the Trojans fought.
 The Greeks couldn’t get through Troy’s impenetrable walls, and the Trojans couldn’t force the mighty Greeks off their shore.
 During the ninth year, Agamemnon, a Greek King, angered Achilles, so Achilles withdrew from the war.
 The Greeks lost many men and much ground during this time.
 Achilles was one of their best warriors, and it seemed all was lost without him.